 Courses for employees have a direct impact on the company activity.
-This HR KPI is meant to help boost the productivity levels of each employee by creating specific strategies to increase loyalty and satisfaction levels that employees feel when working with the company.
+This HR KPI is meant to help boost the productivity levels of each employee.
+It does this by creating specific strategies to increase loyalty and satisfaction levels that employees feel when working with the company.

 Average time to achieve goals

-This KPI is going to measure the efficiency of your workforce to see how long it takes for them to accomplish certain tasks and goals that have been set for their position in the company.
+This KPI is going to measure the efficiency of your workforce.
+It does this to see how long it takes for them to accomplish certain tasks and goals that have been set for their position in the company.

 Accidents in the workplace

 Being able to measure the number of accidents in the workplace is going to be extremely important and useful in order to avoid future issues.

 Do you need a free HR software to help you save time on your tasks?
 Our human resources reports and analytics feature generates personalised reports from data stored on your Factorial account and our HR and analytics panel creates a customised space to manage all the reports.
 Also included is our automatically generated organisational chart and our time-off reports, enabling you to track your employees time-off.
 You can also manage your companies time and attendance data.
 You can do this by creating personalised reports regarding your employees time tracking, enabling you to make better decisions.
 All the while Factorial can guarantee that your data will always be protected.
 This is thanks to a powerful encryption system and single access for each user.